Djeisen642/highnoon/wp-content/plugins/contact-form-7-paypal-add-on/readme.txt

 == Screenshots ==
 1. Options while editing a contact form - Note: This plugin works with both the old and new Contact Form 7 interface, screenshots from old version.
 2. PayPal settings page
+3. Stripe settings page

 == Changelog ==

+= 1.5.4 =
+* 2/19/18
+* Fix - Stripe checkout was giving an error message if the Stripe test keys were not entered.

+= 1.5.3 =
+* 2/9/18
+* Fix - Was not redirecting to Stripe, if only Stripe was enabled.
+* New - Added Test Mode indicator on Stripe mode form, if Stripe is being used in Sandbox mode.

+= 1.5.2 =
+* 2/7/18
+* Fix - Plugin had a conflict with the Divi theme's full page width.

+= 1.5.1 =
+* 2/6/18
+* Fix - Not all forms where redirecting on some sites.

+= 1.5 =
+* 2/6/18
+* Major Release - Added Stripe to the plugin
+* Change - The majority of the plugin has been completely rewritten
+* Fix - The plugin now works with Contact Form 7 version 5

 = 1.4.3 =
 * 10/23/17